alphagov/govuk-frontend/docs/contributing/testing.md

 If you're new to testing, see existing test files for examples of things to do.
 Do not let the tests keep you from submitting your contribution!
 If you're not sure which tests are needed or are having trouble updating them, submit your pull request anyway.
 We will help you create the tests and solve problems during code review.

-Test files use examples from each component’s `.yaml` file, for example `src/govuk/components/button/button.yaml`.
-When you add or update tests, you can use the existing examples or add new ones.
+Some test files use examples from each component’s `.yaml` file, for example `src/govuk/components/button/button.yaml`.
+When you add or update these tests, you can use the existing examples or add new ones.

 Use `hidden: true` in a new example if you do not want to include the example in the review app.
 The example will still appear in our [test fixtures](http://frontend.design-system.service.gov.uk/testing-your-html/).